 Michael Billig: I am not sure that I have an ‘approach’ in the sense which that word tends to be used.
 I don’t have a set theory or methodology with which I approach various topics.
 However, I do tend to approach topics, which interest me, with a similar style.
 I tend to become interested to the point of obsession in a particular topic, often because I want to find out about something that I do not know much about.
 As a start I read as widely as I can about the topic.
 In effect this has often led me to read more social scientific, historical and philosophical works than purely psychological works.
 In consequence, my work tends not to fit a neat disciplinary framework and certainly not the framework of experimental psychology.
 However, I am also interested in the ways that people use rhetoric and language generally, and I often find myself investigating psychological problems through the close examination of rhetoric.
 In this regard my analyses are often qualitative, but I don’t see doing qualitative or quantitative analyses as a matter of principle.

 DG: I learned a lot from your book, “Learn to Write Badly: How to Succeed in the Social Sciences”.
-Even though I knew about Kuhn’s notion of the “disciplinary matrix”, I became aware of it in a much more personal way after reading your book, and noticed some of the ways the disciplinary matrix affects my own practices.
+Even though I knew about Thomas Kuhn’s notion of the disciplinary matrix, I became aware of it in a much more personal way after reading your book, and noticed some of the ways the disciplinary matrix affects my own practices.
 Please tell us about what motivated the writing of this book.

 DG: In the present time, writing and publishing are – for good or ill – necessities for academics.
 In such a condition, how can we begin to increase the relevance, accessibility, quality of our writing?
 Are there any specific writing exercises that you endorse?

 DG: Your own writing is extraordinary.
 You write in a clear, engaging, and persuasive way.
-In my experience, many of the writers who take a critical approach to the mainstream psychology are rather difficult to read.
-Is obscurity part of the “disciplinary matrix” of the critical approaches or is that a coincidence?
+In my experience, many of the writers who take a critical stance against the mainstream psychology are rather difficult to read.
+Is obscurity part of the disciplinary matrix of the critical approaches or is that a coincidence?

 MB: There are some social scientists who believe that ordinary language is ideologically compromised and that to be critical of conventional ways of thinking, you have to use special language.
 Hence some social critics have used tortuous language.
 However, I think that their position is wrong on two counts.
 Today, many of those who wield social and economic power use specialist language to reinforce their power, rather than ordinary language.
 You only have to think of management jargon.
 In these conditions, the language of ordinary people may not be so ideologically conservative.
 Second, language is not a set matrix of meanings which are imposed upon the users of the language.
 We use language to argue, to criticize and to say ‘no’.
 And it is self-regarding and erroneous to think that only those equipped with special, critical terminology can do these things.